opendot/ml4a-3Deeprinting/generate/README.md

 where `3000` is the checkpoint that you want to use (meaning that `pot-checkpoint_3000.t7` must be present in `data` dir) and `20000` is the length of the file you want to generate.

+If you have a RAW model, instead, just replace `pot.raw` in place of `pot.stl` in all the above commands.